Barkir/LLVMIRPass/README.md

 We can have any number of `and` and `icmp` instructions but generally we need to tick only some of them that we actually need to proof that this is the pattern we want.

+# UPD 1.10
+Started writing tests on `ets`.
+Not all of the tests are passed yet :(

 ### Tests